dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

          :term:`excited state` throughout any point in the anneal.

       Model
-         A collection of variables with associated linear and quadratic biases.
+         A collection of variables with associated biases.
 Sometimes referred to as a **problem**.

       Objective function
          A mathematical expression of the energy of a system as a function of